Devon Energy Corporation research snapshot

 Trend-following setup

-Watch for DVN to hold the $40 to $41 support zone and reclaim $45 to $46 with stronger oil and gas prices, credible synergy progress, and clear post-merger earnings commentary.
+Watch for DVN to hold the $43 to $44 support zone and reclaim $46 to $47 with stronger oil and gas prices, credible synergy progress, a clean August 4 Q2 report, and clear post-merger earnings commentary.

 Mean-reversion setup

-If DVN retests the $31 to $32 area without balance-sheet stress or reserve-quality problems, compare the lower price with normalized earnings power and post-merger free cash flow.
+If DVN retests the $41 to $42 area or the $31 to $32 zone without balance-sheet stress or reserve-quality problems, compare the lower price with normalized earnings power and post-merger free cash flow.

-Do not treat a pullback as automatically attractive if commodity prices are falling or if synergy progress depends on one-time asset sales.
+Do not treat a pullback as automatically attractive if commodity prices are falling, the Q2 report disappoints, or synergy progress depends on one-time asset sales.

 Fundamental monitor

-Track WTI, Henry Hub gas, NGL realizations, total Boe per day, oil mix, field-level cash margin, capex, free cash flow, net debt, dividend coverage, repurchases, and Coterra integration milestones.
+Track WTI, Henry Hub gas, NGL realizations, total Boe per day, oil mix, field-level cash margin, capex, free cash flow, net debt, dividend coverage, repurchases, Coterra integration milestones, and Eagle Ford and Powder River asset-sale progress.

-Position sizing should reflect that DVN is a commodity-sensitive shale producer, not a guaranteed income stock or a fixed-price growth business.
+Position sizing should reflect that DVN is a commodity-sensitive shale producer with activist involvement and a pending Q2 report, not a guaranteed income stock or a fixed-price growth business.

 Investment research summary